How to get from Dubrovnik to Hvar

 Step 1: Dubrovnik to Split by Bus

-You will be dropped off at Split Bus Station, which is conveniently located just beside the ferry terminal.
+You will be dropped off at Split Bus Station, just beside the ferry terminal.

 Step 2: Split to Hvar by Catamaran

-Ferries operate the Split to Hvar route the whole year.
-From Split, you shouldn’t have a problem transferring to a ferry bound for Hvar Island – may that be Hvar Town, Stari Grad or Jelsa.
+Ferries operate on the Split to Hvar route the whole year.
+From Split, you shouldn’t have a problem transferring to a ferry bound for Hvar Island – whether that’s Hvar Town, Stari Grad, or Jelsa.

-If you’re thinking of taking a ferry to Stari Grad or Jelsa, you can visit our page on Split to Hvar for more info.
+Thinking of taking a ferry to Stari Grad or Jelsa?
+You can book your tickets on BookAway.
+Visit our page on Split to Hvar for more info.

 Dubrovnik to Hvar by Car Ferry via Drvenik

-Although this route is also possible for foot passengers, we don’t recommend it because you will need to take a taxi from Sucuraj to Hvar town or other parts of the island of Hvar.
+Although this route is also possible for foot passengers, we don’t recommend it because you will need to take an expensive taxi from Sucuraj to Hvar Town or other parts of Hvar.

 Step 1: Dubrovnik to Drvenik by Car or Bus

-The 124 km distance between Dubrovnik and Drvenik is about a 2-hour drive.
-You need to take the D8 coastal road for the fastest route.
+The 124 km between Dubrovnik and Drvenik is about a 2-hour drive.
+Take the D8 coastal road for the fastest route.

 Note that there are no bus stations in Drvenik, and buses stop only at designated bus stops.
-The Drvenik Bus Stop is the nearest one, which is just a 10-minute walk from the harbour.
+The Drvenik Bus Stop is the nearest one, which is just a 10-minute walk from Drvenik Ferry Port.

-You can buy your tickets at the terminal or book them in advance through GetByBus.
+You can buy your bus tickets at the terminal or book them in advance.

 Step 2: Drvenik to Sucuraj by Car Ferry

 Car ferries from Drvenik to Sucuraj operate all year round, with plenty of departures daily during the tourist season.
-Note that there are fewer ferries if you’re travelling from November to March.
+Note that there are fewer ferries if you’re travelling between November to March.

 Step 3: Sucuraj to Hvar Town by Car

-The ferries dock at Sucuraj Ferry Terminal.
+Ferries dock at Sucuraj Ferry Terminal.
 From here, you’ll have to drive 77 km west to reach Hvar Town, which is at the opposite end of the island.
-The drive would take around 1.5 hours.
+The drive should take around 1h 45m.

 Important: Tourism in Croatia is very seasonal.
 Much of the available accommodation in Croatia is fully booked in the summer, but many sites are closed in the winter months.
 With July and August being the peak season, rates can rise 3 times as high as compared the low season or shoulder months.
 We recommend booking your accommodation at least 1 month in advance to lock in better rates.